va-big-data-genomics/va-big-data-genomics.github.io/_posts/2024-02-02-Updates-TelSeq-tutorial-CHIP-and-SV-calling-Prathima-Vembu.md

 - To share your Docker image with others, you can push it to DockerHub.
 - From the command line, use the `docker push` command, followed by the name of the image to upload the image to DockerHub.
 - The docker image utilized for this particular study is accessible at pvembu/telseq.
 The corresponding Dockerfile can be found here.
-- For detailed instructions on constructing Dockerfiles and pushing images to Docker Hub, you can refer to the documentation provided here.
+- For detailed instructions on pushing images to Docker Hub, you can refer to the documentation provided [here](https://docs.docker.com/engine/reference/commandline/image_push/).

 ### 2. Scripts required to run TelSeq on GCP